 The early years of Moses’ life are captured in this stained glass window from the Catholic cathedral in Norwich.
 From the bottom left (and then anti-clockwise), we see Pharaoh’s daughter discovering him in the Nile, his murder of an Egyptian, caring for Jethro’s flock in the desert and then finally, his meeting with God in the Burning Bush.

-The Gothic Revival window is by the Hardmans firm and dates to the very end of the 19th century.
+The Gothic Revival window is by Hardman & Co. and dates to the very end of the 19th century.
 It tells the story of the life and death of Moses in a number of scenes.
 This also includes images of Moses’ on holy ground at Sinai, receiving the Ten Commandments and then his eventual death.
 All of the scenes, which form part of the West Window, are featured below.

 The Early life of Moses: